jvc26/dotfiles/README.md

 ## Installation

-Installation of all symlinked files (with .symlink suffix) is handled via the rakefile script from [Holman's repository](https://github.com/holman/dotfiles/blob/master/Rakefile).
+Installation links all files with a .symlink suffix to their appropriate locations under `$HOME` via the installation script from [@Holman](https://github.com/holman/dotfiles/blob/master/script/bootstrap).

-Files are added to their respective subdirs and then installed using :
+    $ scripts/bootstrap

-    rake install
+This is a major improvement since the prior iteration which required ruby (which I never used aside from installation).
+It also now includes virtualenv base configs, and some tweaks to ZSH aliases which I use regularly.

 ## Vim Plugins